Logo - The Possums baby and toddler sleep program.

 • PBL Advanced

-• S7: Breastfeeding an infant who cries and fusses a lot ('the dialled up baby')
+• S9: The breastfed infant who cries and fusses a lot ('the dialled up baby')

-• CH 3: The neurobiological model (NDC) of problem infant crying in the first few months of life
+• CH 3: The NDC neurobiological model of infant cry-fuss problems in the first few months of life

 • PT 3.2: The NDC neurobiological model builds on the latest research